Anger Management for Parents: Rebuilding Connection at Home

 • What did anger look like in my family growing up?

-• What reactions do I default to when I feel stressed or disrespected?
+• What do I default to when I feel stressed, disrespected, or out of control?

 Awareness creates space for choice.